Right of Substitution Declaration FAQs

 Does the contractor have to source the substitute?

 - The contractor must be seen to have sourced the substitute.
 However, they can seek whatever assistance they wish in doing so, from the client, their agent or any other agent.
 What’s important is that the contractor’s limited company then engages, contracts with and pays that substitute’s company.
 Nevertheless the candidate can come from anywhere

 As a client, am I opening the floodgates to a bunch of strangers turning up to my offices?

 - Categorically no. You CAN sleep easy.
 If your contractor(s) send / attempt to send substitutes without prior discussion and agreement with the client, and the client is unhappy, they of course have the legal right to serve notice on the contract.
 An expectation of reasonable courtesy and prior dialogue and agreement before a substitution, in no way weakens outside IR35 status.
 Further, contractors virtually never actually carry out substitutions.
 They tend to be the workers most likely to want to turn up for work, because they otherwise don’t get paid.
 In addition, if a client feels a contractor is abusing this right in any way, they are likely to conclude their contractor is not suitable, and are free to terminate the contract.

 So why does a contractor need to join 34square if they don’t ever intend to substitute?

-Substitutions are incredibly rare.
+- Substitutions are incredibly rare.
 What’s important for compliant outside IR35 status, though, is possessing the demonstrable legal right and capability to do so, combined with the intent to carry it out in a compliant manner if the situation arises.
-It’s ongoing membership of 34square, along with an ever-present signed Right of Substitution Declaration, that achieves this.
+It’s ongoing membership of 34square, optionally strengthened by a signed Right of Substitution Declaration, that achieves this.
 You need to be about to tee off!